Idu II

 Idu II (more correctly just Idu, the numbering is modern) was an ancient Egyptian official who is known from his mastaba tomb at Denderah in Upper Egypt.
 He lived at the end of the 6th Dynasty and was perhaps the successor of Idu I.

-Idu was bearing many important titles, most importantly he was governor of the Sixth Upper Egyptian nome, Iqer (the Egyptian title translates asː overlord of a province).
+Idu bore many important titles; most importantly he was governor of the Sixth Upper Egyptian nome, Iqer (the Egyptian title translates asː overlord of a province).
 Other titles include royal sealer, sole friend and lector priest.

 His mastaba is a large mud brick building with an underground burial chamber excavated by William Matthew Flinders Petrie.
-It is placed next to the mastaba of Idu I and just a little bit smaller.
+It is placed next to the mastaba of Idu I and is just a little bit smaller.
 Here were found fragments of stelae and a statue.
 The stelae preserved the name and the titles of Idu II.